Tzzziqi/ManageEmployee/README.md

 ## Onboarding Application Review

-HR can:

-- View onboarding applications by status
-- Open full onboarding forms
-- Approve or reject applications
-- Submit rejection feedback

-The onboarding system was designed as the entry point of the employee lifecycle.
+The onboarding system acts as the entry point of the employee lifecycle.

-After onboarding approval, the backend initializes downstream business logic, including employee profile creation and visa workflow initialization when work authorization requires OPT processing.

-The system also separates onboarding submissions from permanent employee records to avoid coupling temporary application state with long-term employee data.

-The onboarding review process also creates an interaction loop between HR and employees:
+HR can review onboarding applications through approval and rejection workflows, while employees can receive feedback, update their submissions, and re-submit applications.

 ```text
 Employee submits onboarding